egbakou/FurnitureShop3d/README.md

-# Furniture Shopping - 3D : A Xamarin.Forms UI Challenge
+# Xamarin.Forms UI Challenge : Furniture Shopping - 3D

 This UI Challenge is based on the fantastic dribble designs by [Saptarshi Prakash](https://dribbble.com/saptarshipr).